 Having a balanced diet includes eating certain types of fat that allow our bodies to make cells, communicate between cells, and store energy.
 Omega-3 and omega-6 fatty acids are two particularly important types of (polyunsaturated) fat that help regulate the cells in the body to perform at optimal levels.
-These fatty acids are not produced in the body and must be obtained by eating certain foods.
+These fatty acids are not produced by the body and must be obtained by eating certain foods.

 Omega-3 fatty acids (FA) are primarily found in fish oil, and certain plant and nut oils.
-Omega-6 FA are primarily found in palm, soybean, rapeseed, and sunflower oils.
+Omega-6 FA is primarily found in palm, soybean, rapeseed, and sunflower oils.
 Ideally, balanced diets contain 1 part omega-3 for every 4 parts omega-6.
 However, most American diets contain 5 to 7 times less omega-3 than they should.
 This would suggest a need for either increasing omega-3 FA or decreasing omega-6 FA intake.

 Sources of Omega-3 Fatty Acids